PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 Here we use monkey patching to get in functions in class `JinjaFunctions` from sphinx-needs.
 Currently used functions:

+- sequence
 - sequence2
 - sequence3

+The patching is been done in `metamodel.py`.

 .. example:: Visualize a sequence diagram